rio-codes/chorepoint/README.md

 # chorepoint
-a chore tracker and reward system
+a chore tracker and reward system using flask